hortonew/scaficionado/README.md

 ## Expanded variables

+Expanded variables apply to the dest section of the scaffold, as well as the expanded tera templated file.

 - project_name: if used in scaffolding.toml, this path will get expanded (e.g. scaficionado -n TestProjectOne)
+- key/values defined under scaffolds.variables (e.g. {{some_count}}) would expand to 2 in the above example

 ## Example configuration